davidterranova/cqrs/README.md

 # CQRS
-Generic Eventsourcing / CQRS implementation in Go
+Generic Eventsourcing / CQRS implementation in Go.
+For the sack of the example, we just go through a CRUD use case.
+Feel free to implement the read model with the appropriate database architecture that matches your usecase.

 ## Write model: creating a new aggregate